 Some women are able to have breast reconstruction performed at the time of mastectomy.
 If this is not possible, we will devise a strategy to help you achieve safe and effective breast reconstruction at a time that is more appropriate.

-In addition, after the procedure, your care team will support you on many levels.
-For example, therapies like mind-body medicine will help you cope with the emotional and psychological impact of a mastectomy and image enhancement services will help promote a positive self-image.
+In addition, after the procedure, your care team is available to support you on many levels.
+For example, therapies like mind-body medicine may help you cope with the emotional and psychological impact of a mastectomy, and image enhancement services may help promote a positive self-image.

 Learn more about breast cancer treatments